-Ms. Bruder was one of the first grant professionals in the nation to be bestowed with the GPC credential, or Grant Professional Certified, a validattion of knowledge and competency in the grants profession through education, experience, professional development, community involvement, and a psychometrically sound examination.
+Ms. Bruder was one of the first grant professionals in the nation to earn the GPC credential, or Grant Professional Certified, a validation of knowledge and competency in the grants profession through education, experience, professional development, community involvement, and a psychometrically sound examination.
 She has a wide range of grant and evaluation skills ranging from working with schools and non-profit organizations, to faith based, community organizations, community colleges and juvenile justice.
-Topics include 21st Century Community Learning Centers, K12 Education, Mentoring, Capacity Building, Afterschool Programs, and School Based Youth Services.
+Topics she specializes in include 21st Century Community Learning Centers, K12 Education, Mentoring, Capacity Building, Afterschool Programs, and School Based Youth Services.

-As an experienced state and federal grant peer reviewer, Ms. Bruder has served on panels for the National Professional Development Grant, the I3 grants, Broadband Technology Opportunities Program at the National Telecommunications and Information Administration, Safe Schools Healthy Students, Improving Literacy through School Libraries Grant, the Governor’s Initiative on Autism, and Enhancing and Expanding In-district Program Options for Students with Disabilities.
+As an experienced state and federal grant peer reviewer, Ms. Bruder has served on panels for the National Professional Development Grant, Investing in Innovation Fund (I3 grants), Broadband Technology Opportunities Program at the National Telecommunications and Information Administration, Safe Schools Healthy Students, Improving Literacy through School Libraries Grant, the Governor’s Initiative on Autism, and Enhancing and Expanding In-district Program Options for Students with Disabilities.